 Several environmental studies and cleanup activities have already taken place, and further study may be required to prepare the site for redevelopment.

 In some parts of the site, the soil or groundwater may contain chemicals typically found in gasoline or paint—petroleum hydrocarbons (PHCs), volatile organic compounds (VOCs) and metal(s).

 All City wells are at least two kilometres away.
 Guelph’s drinking water is safe, and regular testing shows it meets or does better than Ontario drinking water standards.

-We expect that it could cost between $3 million and $4.5 million to prepare the site for development.
+The cost to prepare the site for development is dependent on the determined use and development concept.
 We don’t yet know who will fund these costs, as that will be part of future discussions and negotiations as development plans move ahead.